algo7/tf2_rcon_misc/README.md

 # TF2-RCON-MISC
 Go program that performs various commands via RCON base on local TF2 console output.
+Get all the players' name and steamID on the server and store them into the local MongoDB instance.

 ### Launch Options:
 ---